- Home

 Almonds are full of several bone-boosting nutrients, including calcium, copper, magnesium, protein, zinc, manganese, and vitamin K. So much so that experts recommend eating almonds to make sure you get enough of these nutrients.

-Almonds make a fantastic snack on their own and can also be enjoyed in various recipes, including this tasty prune and almond mixed grain biriyani from the ROS.
+Almonds make a fantastic snack and can also be enjoyed in various recipes, including this tasty prune and almond mixed grain biriyani from the ROS.

 6. White beans